Patient Care Units

 Depending on where you live, some of these visits will be in your home.
 Other visits will be in the Midwifery Clinic with your Primary Midwife or her practice associates.
 If you have urgent questions or concerns that cannot wait for a scheduled visit, you may page your midwife.

-Normally, between 3 and 6 weeks, Children and Youth Health Service (CYH) will provide a Universal Home Visit with your consent.
+At around 3 weeks the Children and Family Health Service (CaFHS) will also provide a Universal Home Visit with your consent.
+This allows your care to transition to their service.

 We are required to keep the original copies of your midwifery record on file, however we respect your right to complete confidentiality and will not share information from your records with anyone outside our practice without your permission.
 You may access your records at any time.
-At your final visit you will be given copies of your midwifery record to keep or give to your GP, if requested.
+We keep the original copy of your pregnancy record but if you would like a photocopy then let your midwife know.